adeeweller/adeeweller.github.io/_pages/Research.md

  * _Keywords:_ Loyalist paramilitaries; UDA; UVF; collusion; pro-government militias; qualitative research; Northern Ireland

-### "Late Stage Colonialism: Repression and Resistance during the Era of Nation-States"
+### "The Politics of Punishment in Mandate Palestine: Administrative Capacity, Social Cleavages, and the Repertoires of Colonial Repression"

  * _Written with:_ Daniel Arnon and Michael Rubin